 Why Personal Data Is Used

-We may also use personal data:
+We will use your personal data:

 - to conduct pre-engagement assessments and formalities such as anti-money laundering checks, conflict checks, etc.;